sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 ## To see the activation status for number assignments

-After you've gotten your telephone numbers and assigned them to users, you might want to see the activation status of the number assignments:
+After assigning numbers to users, you might want to see the activation status of the number assignments:

 1. Go to the **Microsoft Teams admin center**.